 Here's the raw score to SAT Writing Score conversion table.
 (If you could use a refresher on how the SAT is scored and how raw scores are calculated, read this.)

-Whatever you're scoring now, take note of the difference you need to get to a 600.
-For example, if you're scoring a 490, you need to answer 14 more questions right to get to a 600, assuming you stay at the essay score of 8.
+Whatever you're scoring now, take note of the difference you need to get to a 30.
+For example, if you're scoring a 23, you need to answer 10-11 more questions right to get to a 600.

-Once again, if your goal is a 500, the same analysis applies.
+Once again, if your goal is a 500, or a 25 in Writing, the same analysis applies.

 OK - so we've covered why scoring a higher SAT Writing score is important, why you specifically are capable of improving your score, and the raw score you need to get to your target.